 This quick video by Babywearing with Kathy shows an amazingly quick method of switching a baby from a front carry in an SSC with crossed shoulder straps to a hip carry without taking the baby out of the carrier.
 This can be a really quick and easy way to adjust baby onto the hip for nursing or if you are picking up another child (or item) in arms and need the other hip free.

-If you are finding some discomfort in your carry, try the tips found here.
+If you are finding some discomfort in your carry, try these troubleshooting tips.
 Often a small adjustment can make a huge difference in how the carry feels.